ronaldomercado/dev-c7/main/_sources/tutorials/vscode.rst.txt

       Folder to Workspace" from the right click menu in the File Explorer
     - choose ``File->Save Workspace As...`` and save the workspace to a file, usually in the folder that is a common root to your projects.
-    - copy ``.devcontainer.json`` file to the same folder as the workspace file.
+    - copy the ``.devcontainer`` folder to the same folder as the workspace file.
     - go to the remotes menu (icon in bottom left of VSCode) and choose ``Reopen Container``